 In 1858, he engaged in a legendary series of debates across Illinois with the author of the Kansas-Nebraska Act, Sen. Stephen Douglas.
 The five-foot, four-inch Douglas—”the Little Giant”—and the lanky, six-foot-four Lincoln faced off over the issue of expanding slavery beyond the states where it currently existed.
 Lincoln carefully made a distinction between slavery where it existed and its expansion into new territories and states.
-The debates grew national attention, and Lincoln was invited to speak in other states.
-(Read more about the Lincoln Douglas Debates)
+The debates drew national attention, and Lincoln was invited to speak in other states.

 The national attention he received resulted in the Republican Party making him its presidential candidate in the 1860 election.
 On the divisive matter of slavery, the Republican platform supported prohibiting slavery in the territories but opposed interfering with it in the states where it already existed.

 The Democratic Party split, producing two candidates, Stephen A. Douglas of Illinois and John C. Breckinridge of Kentucky.
 An independent Constitutional Union Party ran John Bell of Tennessee as its candidate.
 Two other independent parties formed but failed to carry a single state in the fall elections.
 Breckinridge carried the Deep South and two slave-holding East Coast states, Maryland and Delaware; Bell won Kentucky, Tennessee and Virginia; Douglas only carried Missouri.
 Lincoln won every Northern state, California and Oregon; although he failed to win a majority of the popular vote in this drawn-and-quartered election, he won enough electoral votes—180 compared to 123 for all his opponents combined—to become the 16th president.

 President Abraham Lincoln